Naxyoh/naxyoh.github.io/Swift/CodingWithWolves/Content/posts/2020-08-06-how-to-take-an-interview.md

 I highly recommend you to take that time.
 It is worth it on the long run.

-Once you know where you are heading, send a bunch of CV, then you are up to face the first challenge.
+Once you know where you are heading, send a bunch of resumes, then you are up to face the first challenge.

 ## The HR interview